EticaAI/docs.etica.ai/en/index.md

 > - English version - _Comment: The English version has extra non-essential information such as a link to all versions of documents_
 > - [Versão em português](../pt/)

+It's final objective is to catalog reliable translations in the Spanish and Portuguese languages of reference documents.
+The topic of interest involves responsible application of automation and artificial intelligence.

 ## Documents

 - [United Nations on Human Rights](../un-hr/)